Claken/Cub3d_VM/README.md

 ```bash
 ./cub3D cub3d_maps/the_map_you_chose.cub
 ```
+ P.S. : Some of the maps don't work because they don't respect the conditions of a valid file.
+I needed them to test my parsing and my error messages.

 ## How to play a game
 Once the game is launched, a window will pop up.<br />